 Growth also has changed the character of the Oregon coast.
 There is pressure to develop on or near hazardous areas.
 Tourism-based economies are highly seasonal: many coastal cities have high rates of second or vacation homes that occupy buildable lands within the urban growth area and skew the amount of land needed to accommodate year-round population.
 Extremes in property values and housing costs in many coastal communities create significant obstacles to housing, which affects the workforce, schools, and community stability.
 Maintaining working ports and harbors is difficult in the face of changing fisheries, escalating waterfront land prices and the lack of federal funds for basic dredging and facility repair.
-Many coastal communities and state agencies have noted the need to update estuary management plans that are now more than 30 years old and do not reflect current status of local communities' development plans.
-In addition, a number of efforts are under way that will have a significant impact for Oregon and its coastal communities, including: ocean wave energy development, designation and implementation of a system of marine reserves, and several current requests to establish liquefied natural gas (LNG) terminals along Oregon's coastal waterways.
-The department has been working with local governments along the coast to incorporate guidance from the publication "Preparing for a Cascadia Subduction Zone Tsunami: A Land Use Guide for Oregon Coastal Communities" into their plans.
-The department is also providing technical assistance and financial resources where possible to assist local governments.
-Coastal grant funding has been limited during the biennium as a result of Oregon having 30% of its coastal federal funding withheld due to continued non-compliance with coastal non-point source pollution standards.
-However, the Oregon Coastal Management Program (OCMP) was successful in obtaining a grant from the National Oceanic and Atmospheric Administration (NOAA) for a coastal program "Project of Special Merit" for tsunami land use work with six local governments along the Oregon coast.
-The department also has additional but limited NOAA resources to do tsunami resilience work with four more communities.
+Many coastal communities and state agencies have noted the need to update estuary management plans that are now more than 30 years old and do not reflect current status of local communities, including: ocean wave energy development, designation and implementation of a system of marine reserves, and several current requests to establish liquefied natural gas (LNG) terminals along Oregon's coastal waterways.